British logistics in the Siegfried Line campaign: Outcome and legacy

 On 15 January, with the German Ardennes offensive over, the 21st Army Group began preparations for Operation Veritable.
 The 21st Army Group would drive through the Reichswald, force a crossing of the Rhine, and advance into Germany.
-From an administrative point of perspective, this would be much simpler than the breakout from the lodgement area in 1944 due to the work that had been carried out between September 1944 and the end of the year.
-A well-developed base was available to support these operations, railheads extended into the forward areas, supplies had been stockpiled, and transportation was available.
+From an administrative perspective, this would be much simpler than the breakout from the lodgement area in 1944 due to the work that had been carried out between September 1944 and the end of the year.
+A well-developed base was available to support these operations, railheads extended into the forward areas, supplies had been stockpiled, and transport was available.
 This time the 21st Army Group would not be held back by logistical constraints.

 One of the legacies of this operation was the post-war use of British locomotives on the continent.
-In particular, the WD locomotives 2-8-0, 2-10-0 and 0-6-0ST's numbered some 324 by 1946.
-Many were purchased by the French, Dutch and Belgian state railways, and of these the larger engines saw heavy use, particularly with the Dutch Nederlandse Spoorwegen.
-A WD Austerity 2-10-0 73755 Longmoor which was the 1000th British built steam locomotive to be ferried to Mainland Europe in support of the British Army is now preserved at the Railway Museum in Utrecht.
+In particular, the WD locomotives 2-8-0, 2-10-0 and 0-6-0 ST's numbered some 324 by 1946.
+Many were purchased by the French, Dutch and Belgian state railways, and of these the larger engines saw much use, particularly with the Dutch Nederlandse Spoorwegen.
+A WD Austerity 2-10-0 73755 Longmoor which was the 1,000th British built steam locomotive to be ferried to Mainland Europe in support of the British Army is now preserved at the Railway Museum in Utrecht.